cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 ---
-title: The Reject Game Elements
+title: Making Sure a Player Can Reject a Game
 order: 10
 description: You reject a game
 tag: deep-dive
 ---

-# The Reject Game Elements
+# Making Sure a Player Can Reject a Game

 <HighlightBox type="synopsis">